shofi78/Web-Scraping-for-Agent-of-SHIELD/README.md

 - Load in Pandas and scrape the data from Wikipedia
 - Create a concatenated dataframe
 - Data Wrangling & Processing
+- Create Interactive Visual for Episode Popularity Overall and per Season